'Give it hell, John': Lawmakers, friends react to McCain's diagnosis

-The news that Sen. John McCain, R-Arizona, had been diagnosed with a brain tumor shook Capitol Hill on Wednesday evening, but his fellow lawmakers responded with a clear and hopeful message: If anyone can beat this, it's John McCain.
+The news that Sen. John McCain, R-Ariz., had been diagnosed with a brain tumor shook Capitol Hill on Wednesday evening, but his fellow lawmakers and admirers responded with a clear, hopeful message: If anyone can beat this, it's John McCain.

 President Donald Trump praised the former prisoner of war and two-time Republican presidential candidate, saying he has "always been a fighter."

-Senate Majority Leader Mitch McConnell, R-Kentucky, hailed McCain as a "hero to our country."
+Senate Majority Leader Mitch McConnell, R-Ky., hailed McCain as a "hero to our country."

 "He has never shied from a fight and I know that he will face this challenge with the same extraordinary courage that has characterized his life," McConnell said in a statement.
 "We all look forward to seeing this American hero again soon."

-Rep. Steve Scalise, R-Louisiana, who has been hospitalized since the congressional baseball shooting in June, tweeted that he was praying for his colleague:
+Rep. Steve Scalise, R-La., who has been hospitalized since the congressional baseball shooting in June, tweeted that he was praying for his colleague:

-Republican senators meeting with Trump administration officials Thursday night stopped for a prayer, led by Sen. James Lankford, R-Oklahoma, a former evangelism specialist, as soon as they heard the news.
+Republican senators meeting with Trump administration officials Wednesday night stopped for a prayer, led by Sen. James Lankford, R-Okla., a former evangelism specialist, as soon as they heard the news.

 Former President Barack Obama praised his onetime rival for the White House as an "American hero & one of the bravest fighters I've ever known."